 Year in review

 As a result of this situation, unemployed teachers filed amparo claims (constitutional challenges) requesting to be reinstalled in their jobs by means of an interim measure.
-In a related case, the First Chamber of the Supreme Court ruled that the interim measure could not be applied to address this issue, since education is a matter of public policy and social interest.70 This decision may have ramifications for a number of professions that deal with matters related to public policy and social interest.
+In a related case, the First Chamber of the Supreme Court ruled that an interim measure could not be applied to address this issue, since education is a matter of public policy and social interest.70 This decision may have ramifications for a number of professions that deal with matters related to public policy and social interest.

 The second development deals with corporate liability.
 In 2015 and 2016, there was a significant anti-corruption reform in Mexico.
-Where previously the fight against corruption was mainly focused on public servants and their possible punishments, the reform introduced a focus on the punishment of corruption by private individuals.
+Where previously the fight against corruption was mainly focused on public servants and their possible punishments, the anti-corruption reform introduced a focus on the punishment of corruption by private individuals.